-Screw the valve body into the pressure tube, then back it off a tiny bit (the thickness of a piece of paper).
+Carefully push the regulator into the pressure tube and screw the pressure tube back on the valvehouse and back it off a tiny bit (the thickness of a piece of paper).
 This allows the regulator to vent, which allows it to operate normally.